 Most upgrades go to passengers who book early and buy the lowest category on the ship in the form of a “Guarantee Cabin.”
 A “Guarantee Cabin” means that when you book your cruise, you are not assigned a cabin number, you are simply guaranteed that category or better.
 Since most people who cruise simply want to get the best price, “Guarantees” are a great way to fill the ship with people looking for a good rate.

 The cruise lines always sell more “Guarantees” in a category than there are cabins in that category.
-For example, the lowest category on Celebrity Cruise Line’s Summit is Inside Cabin 12.
-There are approximately 6 category 12 cabins.
-However, on each sailing, Celebrity will sell between 40 and 60 Category 12 “Guarantees”.
+For example, the lowest category on Celebrity Cruise Line’s Summit is Inside Cabin Z. There are approximately 6 Category Z cabins.
+However, on each sailing, Celebrity will sell between 40 and 60 Category Z “Guarantees”.
 You don’t have to be a rocket scientist to see that 34 people are going to get a free upgrade.
 Usually these upgrades are given on a first-come-first-served basis.

-If you are assigned a cabin when you deposit on your cruise, your chances of an upgrade are very small.
-If you are travelling in a quad, your chances are very rare in that there are relatively few quad cabins on a sailing.
-Cabin assignments on “Guarantees” are usually made between a few weeks and the day of sailing.
-If you don’t like the cabin they give you, tough luck, you’re stuck.
-So if you’re afraid of being at the front, back, top, bottom, under the dining room, then don’t take the chance.
+If you are assigned a cabin when you deposit on your cruise, your chances of an upgrade are very slim.
+Upgrades from a Quad are very rare as there are relatively few Quad Cabins on a sailing.
+Cabin assignments can be made anywhere between a few weeks before and the day of departure.
+If you don’t like the cabin you are given, tough luck, you’re stuck.
+So if you’re afraid of being at the front, back, top, bottom, under the dining room – don’t take the chance.
 Take an assignment at time of booking.

 If you booked directly with the cruise line because we weren’t available or you didn’t know about us, the cruise line will release your booking to us provided you request for that prior to your final payment.